eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 This section specifies the attestation renewal procedures for instances that possess an existing credential (a Renewal Factor) from a prior attestation.

+A formal model for this procedure and its proved security properties are provided.
+See []{#core-security-properties-renewal-model}

 ## Prerequisites {#Attestation Renewal Procedures-prerequisites}

 -   The instance possesses a Renewal Factor (RF).
--   The Verifier has a record of the expected identity associated with the RF.
+-   The Verifier has a record of the expected identity associated with the `RF`.
 -   The Binding Factor (BF) remains stable or is updated according to policy.

 ## Generic Attestation Renewal Pattern {#generic-renewal-pattern}